 Some more things you can do if you have more time in Cardiff:

 - Doctor Who Experience (Update: Unfortunately, it was shut down)

 From London Victoria Station, you can take a bus (like Megabus) for anything between £3 and £15 and arrive in Cardiff around 4 hours later, depending on time of the day.
 Personally, I’m not a big fan of Megabus, but my favorite company Flixbus is operating mostly in central Europe and not so much in the UK.

 A 10min walk from the bus station, I arrived at the cutest hostel I’ve ever stayed at: Mrs. Potts.
 I paid £17 per night, which was totally worth it.
 There are hostels for £10 a night, if you want it cheaper, but this place was just soooo sweet, I had to book it.
 Look at it:

 You can find the hostel on Booking.com.
 By using this link, you will get it almost for free, because you will get 15€ FREE Travel Credit – so there’s only like 4€ left for you to pay.
 I will get a tiny commission and you will pay 15€ less – that way I can keep creating content for this blog without starving and you can travel more;) Bookmark this link if you’re not ready to book just yet.
-It’s only valid for the first 15 people though, so hurry up!
 It’s a good excuse to take a trip 🙂

 PIN the 1 Day Cardiff Itinerary for later: